chrislyons-dev/flarelette-jwt-kit/docs/getting-started.md

 **Requirements:**

-- Python 3.11+ or Cloudflare Workers Python runtime
+- Cloudflare Workers Python runtime (Pyodide)
-- Works with standard Python and Pyodide (Workers)
+- Python 3.11+ (Pyodide-based)

+!!! warning "Cloudflare Workers Only"
+The Python package is designed exclusively for Cloudflare Workers Python runtime (Pyodide).
+It uses the `js` module to access WebCrypto APIs, which is not available in standard Python environments.

 ## Your First Token